DeGa-Alliance/Co-builders/REAYOU TEC.CO.md

  - Does your team have the ability to write and deploy smart contracts in Ethereum?
 Please provide relevant supporting materials via email DeGa.OOC@gmail.com.
 YES.
 The tech personnels in our team could write and smart contracts by several mouths' studying and practise.
  - Does your team have the ability to build servers?
 Please provide relevant supporting materials via email DeGa.OOC@gmail.com.
 Of course.
 We've sent to you.
  - What apps have your team developed or worked on?
+READ YOUR INFOR.
  - What games have your team developed or worked on?
+Not yet.
  - Would you mind to provide a test account for auditing?
+Of course.

 K-play will provide independent docking of API interfaces for ecological co-builders which can develop applications (games) by their own ability, so as to actively participate in the construction of K-play’s ecological applications.